= = Auksford = =

 the tune that someone else was playing.

-from every side
+came in from every side

 of bad behaviour far and wide.